musralina/optimisation/README.md

   c) comparison with with the results if Armijo rule to adapt the step size is used

-## 4. Coonvergence comparison for different methods
+## 4. Convergence comparison for different methods

   a) comparison of preformance of SGD, GD, ADAM, Nesterov Momentum

   b) comparison of gradient descent, heavy ball method and accelerated gradient methods,  step size selection

+## 5. Optimisation problems solution

+  a) convex, strongly convex functions, set
+  b) KKT conditions
+  c) Newton method
+  d) minimization problem of quadratic function
+  e) linear least squares problem for random matrix A (GD, HeavyBall, accelerated GD)
+  f) solution CVXPy